OliverH96/Cochlearia_Soil_Ionome/README.md

 Bash scripts used call gift.py to perfrom GIFT analysis with non-imputed and imputed datasets can be found in Scripts/GIFT_no_impute and Scripts/GIFT_impute respectively.
 Note, GIFT original code is currently unpublished and was used with permission of its authors.

 Outlier SNPs were annotated using Extract_function.py to match them with any gene regions in which they occured as well as to provide a brief functional description of any known *Arabidopsis thaliana* orthologs.

+GIFT output manhattan plots for each element are located in GIFT_Output directory.
+Full output csv are not present here due to file size.
+The analysed top 0.01% SNPs for Na from both datasets are included, along with scripts and full output for GO and STRING analyses.